Graduate Fellowship For Film Students

-The Francis D. Lyon Scholarships are made possible through a generous gift made by Brother “Pete” Lyon, UCLA ’28 to the Foundation.
-Brother Lyon established the scholarships in 1996 to assist students who shared his passion for making films.
-Currently, the scholarship is $2,500.
+The Francis D. Lyon Graduate Fellowship was made possible through a generous gift made by Brother “Pete” Lyon, UCLA ’28 to the Foundation.
+Brother Lyon established the fellowship in 1996 to assist students who shared his passion for making films.
+Currently, the fellowship is approximately $2,500.

-Individuals who are not members of Phi Delta Theta Fraternity are eligible to receive the Lyon scholarships and are actively encouraged to apply.
+Individuals who are not members of Phi Delta Theta Fraternity are eligible to receive the Lyon fellowship and are actively encouraged to apply.